Instructions for single abstracts

 The choices are:

 - Ethics, governance, law

-- Food safety, nutrition, diet, obesity
+- Food safety, food borne diseases, nutrition, diet, obesity

 - Health determinants and inequalities (incl.
 Sustainable Development Goals)

 - Hospital hygiene (including AMR), healthcare-associated infections (HAI)

 - Maternal, child and adolescent public health